MicrosoftDocs/azure-stack-docs/AKS-Hybrid/data-collection.md

 ## Data collection and residency

-This AKS hybrid data:

-- Is not sent to Microsoft until the cluster is registered with Azure.
-- Is sent in JSON format.

-Data is stored in a secure Microsoft-operated datacenter as follows:
+AKS hybrid data is sent in JSON format, and is stored in a secure Microsoft-operated datacenter as follows:

 - Billing data is sent to the respective resource of that region in which the customer has registered the device.
 - Diagnostic data (classified as support data) is stored within the US or the EU, based on what the customer has opted for at the time of deployment.
 - Telemetry data (classified as OII data) is always stored within the US.
+- AKS hybrid data is not sent to Microsoft until the cluster is registered with Azure.

 For information about how Microsoft stores diagnostic data in Azure, see [Data residency in Azure](https://azure.microsoft.com/global-infrastructure/data-residency/).